Elizabeth Sherman Lindsay

-Elizabeth Sherman Lindsay (née Hoyt; 16 October 1885 – 3 September 1954) was an American landscape gardener, American Red Cross executive during the First World War and wife of British diplomat Sir Ronald Charles Lindsay.
+Elizabeth Sherman Lindsay (née Hoyt; 16 October 1885 – 3 September 1954) was an American landscape gardener and a Red Cross executive during the First World War.
+She was also the wife of British diplomat Sir Ronald Charles Lindsay.

 Biography

-Elizabeth Sherman Hoyt and Sir Ronald Charles Lindsay married in 1924.
+Elizabeth Sherman Hoyt married Sir Ronald Charles Lindsay in 1924.
 He was appointed Ambassador to Turkey from 1924 to 1926 and to Germany from 1926 to 1928, Permanent Under-Secretary of State for Foreign Affairs from 1928 to 1930 and Ambassador to the United States from 1930 to 1939.
 While in Washington D.C., Elizabeth Lindsay planted the gardens of the new Edwin Lutyens designed British Embassy which was the setting for the famous tea party for King George VI and his wife Queen Elizabeth, the first reigning monarchs from the United Kingdom to visit North America.

 Early years

 Lady Lindsay was born Elizabeth Sherman Hoyt, the daughter of the American financier and industrialist Colgate Hoyt (1849–1922); her mother, Lida Sherman, was the daughter of Charles Taylor Sherman and the niece of the Civil War general William Tecumseh Sherman and of John Sherman, who served as both Secretary of State as well as United States Secretary of the Treasury.
-The family home was “Eastover,” a 173-acre estate on Centre Island, New York in Long Island.
+The family home was "Eastover," a 173-acre estate on Centre Island, New York in Long Island.
 Hoyt's older and only siblings were Sherman, Ann and Colgate.
 Elizabeth Hoyt lived in Oyster Bay (town), New York with her brothers; Sherman became the first world-class American yachtsman.

 Her mother, Lida, died 15 September 1908 after which Elizabeth developed heart problems.
-She managed “Eastover” until her father remarried, to Katherine Cheeseman.
+She managed "Eastover" until her father remarried, to Katherine Cheeseman.